vivid-inc/ash-ra-template/README.md

 ## Goals: The Path to Version 1.0

-- Sufficient error reporting, with well-detailed error messages.
+- Why would I use this?
+Compare and contrast.
+Emphasize the point of providing native idioms at each point along the value chain.
+Example: HTML, CSS in a web-based production workflow.
 - Permit ERB tag syntax literals to occur in templates.
 Follow ERB's escaping rules: <%% and %%>
 - Clarify the mechanics of the template evaluation runtime: dependencies + default deps, initial namespace, requires.
 - Accept alternative tag nomenclature, defaulting to ERB.
 Provide examples for Mustache, PHP, and others.
 - Accept an optional map of bindings/definitions that are made available for symbol resolution during render.
-- Provide examples: Nesting templates.
+- Provide examples for nesting templates, specifying the Clojure version.
 - Round out the tests.
 Test against each supported version of Clojure.
 - Fast runtime performance, fast test feedback.
-- Lein and Boot tasks, to assist with adoption.
-Look at https://github.com/adzerk-oss/zerkdown and https://github.com/adzerk-oss/boot-template
+- Sufficient error reporting, with well-detailed error messages.
+- Assist with adoption by making time-to-first-experience as short as possible.
+Provide a Leiningen task and JetBrains IDEA plugin.
-- Investigate signing Clojars releases.
+- Sign releases.
 - Declare version 1.0.0 once the community deems the ART feature-complete, reliable, and properly documented.

+### After Version 1.0

+- Modal parsing.
+Inline an EDN string that configures the parsing mode, a subset of options accepted by `(render)`.
+The mode magic can occur mid-stream and multiple times.
+Mode magic tag escaping rules.
+Settings apply to the current file only.
+- Consider an option to infer outer-most parens.